utPLSQL/utPLSQL-cli/README.md

 -seed              - Sets the seed to use for random test execution order.
 If set, it sets -random to true (--random-test-order-seed)

+--coverage-schemes - A comma separated list of schemas on which coverage should be gathered
+                     Format: --coverage-schemes=schema1[,schema2[,schema3]]
 ```

 Parameters -f, -o, -s are correlated.
 That is parameters -o and -s are controlling outputs for reporter specified by the preceding -f parameter.